grab/front-end-guide/README.md

 ### Types - Flow

-Static typing brings about many benefits when writing applications.
+Static typing brings about many benefits when writing apps.
 They can catch common bugs and errors in your code early.
 Types also serve as a form of documentation for your code and improves the readability of your code.
 As a code base grows larger, we see the importance of types as they gives us greater confidence when we do refactoring.
 It is also easier to onboard new members of the team to the project when it is clear what kind of values each object holds and what each function expects.

 Adding types to your code comes with the tradeoff of increased verbosity and a learning curve of the syntax.
 But this learning cost is paid upfront and amortized over time.
 In complex projects where the maintainability of the code matters and the people working on it change over time, adding types to the code brings about more benefits than disadvantages.